 Make the Dough

 In a large saucepan (or in a microwave-safe bowl), bring sour cream to a boil.
-Remove from heat and stir in, until well blended, 3 tablespoons butter, 5 tablespoons sugar, baking soda and salt.
-Cool to 120 to 130 degrees on an instant-read thermometer.
+Remove from heat and stir in, until well blended, 3 tablespoons butter, 5 tablespoons sugar, baking soda, and salt.
+Cool to between 120 F to 130 F on an instant-read thermometer.

 Assemble and Bake

 Flip the sides of the dough in and then roll from the bottom up.
-Place on a parchment-lined sheet pan or in a greased 9x5-inch loaf pan and let rise for 1 to 1 1/2 hours, covered with greased plastic, until light.
+Repeat with the other half of the dough and filling.
+Place on a parchment-lined sheet pan or in greased 9x5-inch loaf pans and let rise for 1 to 1 1/2 hours, covered with greased plastic, until light.
 Repeat with remaining dough and filling.

 Bake 35 minutes.
 Let the rolls cool on the sheet pan or in the loaf pans for 10 minutes.
 Then transfer them from the pan to a cooling rack or invert the loaf pans onto a wire rack to cool completely before cutting.

 - You can store the nut rolls wrapped in plastic wrap at room temperature for one week.